UA Little Rock no longer administers the ACT.

 - Register online and pay with a credit card.
 Check the test registration deadlines before you begin the process!

 - A paper registration packet may be requested directly from ACT, if you meet certain criteria.
-UALR no longer receives paper registration packets.
+UA Little Rock does not receive paper registration packets.

-Test day standby registration is no longer permitted.
+Test day standby registration is not permitted.
 If you have missed the late registration deadline and would like to try to test as a standby, you must follow ACT’s Standby procedures.

 Changing Your Test Center or Test Date